Search within

 Learning Outcomes

+Learning outcomes are statements of what a learner is expected to know, understand/and or be able to demonstrate after completion of a process of learning.
 Learning outcomes provide the base for an effectively aligned and integrated curriculum.
 They are the central achievement expectations towards which all curriculum and instruction is directed (Harden, 2007).

+Learning outcomes refer to the inextricably linked sets of knowledge, intellectual abilities and attitudes that are expected of each student at the end of a learning experience.
 Learning outcomes have become more commonly used than competencies when describing what students are expected to know, understand and/or be able to demonstrate at the end of an instructional unit or programme.

 At the institutional level, the intended learning outcomes are found in the Mission Statement; at the program level, the intended learning outcomes are found in the Exit Profile; and at the department level, the learning outcomes are found in the ministerial competencies assigned to the course, transformed into learning outcomes.